-Judaism's Oral Tradition provides us with a beautiful description of bringing the bikkurim, the firstfruits.
-When an Israelite saw the first emergence of one of the seven species of the land-wheat, barley, grapes, figs, pomegranate, olives, or dates-he was to tie a string around it, designating it as his firstfruits.
-During Shavuot, these firstfruits of the land would be presented to God at the Holy Temple in Jerusalem.
+Judaism's Oral Tradition builds upon the details spelled out in the Bible and provides us with a beautiful description of bringing the bikkurim, the firstfruits.
+When an Israelite saw the first emergence of one of the seven species of the land - wheat, barley, grapes, figs, pomegranate, olives, or dates - he was to tie a string around it, designating it as his firstfruits.
+At the appointed time during Shavuot, these firstfruits of the land would be presented to God at the Holy Temple in Jerusalem (or before Temple times, at the Tabernacle).
+With great pomp and ceremony, the people would travel to Jerusalem with their firstfruits in a basket on their shoulders.
+An ox with gilded horns and a crown of olive tree branches would lead the way.
+The journey would be accompanied by music and song.